wanderleyteixeira/build-arm/README.md

 * Download [Debian 7.8 iso](http://cdimage.debian.org/mirror/cdimage/archive/7.8.0/amd64/iso-cd/debian-7.8.0-amd64-netinst.iso)

-* Now on Virtualbox, create a virtual machine and set approximately 20 GB of space and save

 * Start the virtual machine and install Debian as shown in the instructions [here](https://github.com/wbtf/build-arm/blob/master/InstallDebian.md).

 * Once logged in, you can start preparing the system